bytebarista/IOT/watertank_level/README.md

 > standard library and is optimised to run on microcontrollers and in
 > constrained environments

 MicroPython is fully supported on ESP32 microcontrollers and makes it an excellent choice for this project.
 Implementing Deep-sleep on Esp32 using MicroPython is very simple, meaning, no need to implement some advanced deep-sleep.
 This is an excellent feature for for  is vital when building such device.

+*This guide assumes that MicroPython is already installed on the microcontroller.
+If not, please check out [Flashing MicroPython on microcontroller](#flashing-mp-on-mc) below.*

 The official MicroPython [documentation](http://docs.micropython.org/en/latest/) is well documented but i find this [MicroPython Programming Basics with ESP32 and ESP8266](https://randomnerdtutorials.com/micropython-programming-basics-esp32-esp8266/) very useful and highly recommended for newbies MicroPython.